Tumble Dry Low Meaning

 What are the Most Common Tumble Dry Settings?

-The most common tumble dry heat settings on drying machines are:
+These are the most common tumble dry heat settings on drying machines, which will vary the heat:

 - No heat (Air Only)